TonyKorol1/Verilog-Project-ANDGate/README.md

 There are many more files, some of which are used in the Verilator compilation, and included in the C++ testbench to access the circuit's description

+I have also attached some pictures of the testbench output and the GTKWave simulation results

 The rest of the files, I don't have a use for, nor do I know what they are for.
 They were part of the verilator and testbench output, so
 I included them here for possible future reference